rodpcastro/specfun/README.md

 This list will be updated as new functions are added and tested.

+## Tests
+Tests are conducted by comparing the WildF results with those of [mpmath], an arbitrary-precision numerical library.
+These tests ensure at least 8 digits of precision within the specified domains.
+Testing routines are built using [test-drive], a standard Fortran unit testing framework.

 ## Documentation
 The [API documentation][Docs Website] for this library is generated using [FORD] and is deployed and hosted on [ReadTheDocs].